ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 ## Cardiopulmonary Exercise Testing
 - not routine done in HF
 - symptom-limited, ramp protocol can provide an objective assessment of peak functional capacity in patients being evaluated for mechanical circulatory support or heart transplant
-- VO2, ventilatory efficiency -
+- VO2, ventilatory efficiency - VE/VCO2 slope --> independent predictor of survival
+- heart rate and blood pressure response to exercise and exercise-induced arrhythmias can also be assessed
+## Biomarker
+- BNP and NT-proBNP --> atria and ventricle in response to wall stress -->
+	- HFrEF > HFpEF (levels)
+	- falsely low in obese
+	- ambulatory + dyspnea --> helps diagnosis